Table of Contents

 Dual agency is a situation in which the same agent is representing both the buyer and the seller.
 In this case, one agent would receive all of the commission from the sale.
 While this might sound like a good thing, it’s actually a scenario that most people and agents want to avoid.

 In many states, dual agency is illegal due to the likelihood that it will spark conflict.
-Real estate agents promise to represent their clients to the best of their abilities and always act in their best interests, and dual agency more often than not prevents this from happening.
+Real estate agents promise to represent their clients to the best of their abilities and always act in their best interests, and dual agency, more often than not, prevents this from happening.
 If one agent is representing both parties, it’s virtually impossible for them to maintain adequate, fair, and honest representation on both sides of the transaction.

-hash-markWhat If a Home Is Listed As For Sale By Owner?
+What If a Home Is Listed as For Sale By Owner?

 Sometimes, people list their property as For Sale by Owner in order to reduce the costs of listing fees or paying an agent.
 However, if a buyer who is represented by an agent purchases the property, the seller is still generally expected to pay the buyer’s agent commission.
 In this instance, sellers will often include a clause that determines the amount they will pay the buyer’s agent upon the sale of the home.
-This amount is usually in the range of 2%-4%, but as mentioned above, buyer’s agents should be diligent in ensuring their commission is covered in writing.
+This amount is usually in the range of 2% to 4%, but as mentioned above, buyer’s agents should be diligent in ensuring their commission is covered in writing.

 While there are multiple costs included in a real estate transaction, agent fees tend to be the single largest expense.
 Because of this, it’s important to have an understanding of who is expected to pay what.
 Although the money for the buyer’s agent commission is technically coming from the seller, this cost is nearly always factored into the price of the home, which means that contrary to popular opinion, the buyer usually ends up being the one footing the bill.